Amirth24/F-Cluser/README.md

 ## Introduction

 Face classifier is an application to classify images based on people faces in the images using face embedding.
+This can be used to match faces from a very large database more efficiently.

 ## What is Face Embedding?